We like to think that sitting down at the piano is good.

-If you’re trying to play a piece from memory but you can’t play the piece smoothly even when the music is in front of you, then you’re not going to have any of the finer details and chances are, you’re not able to play much from memory at all.
+If you’re trying to play a piece from memory but you can’t play the piece smoothly even when the music is in front of you, then you’re not going to have any of the finer details.
+Chances are, you’re not able to play much from memory at all.

-If you’re pushing beyond your current abilities too much, then you’ll need to progress towards your goal gradually.
+If you’re pushing beyond your current abilities too much, then slow down.
+Progress towards your goal gradually.

-Push yourself, but not to the point where you feel that it’s close to impossible.
+Push yourself, but not to the point where you feel that it’s almost impossible.

 How to Plan Successfully